 Performance – We are thoroughly impressed with the weight and overall performance of the Leupold VX-1 scope.
-The lightweight and eye relief makes this scope perfect for your DMR AR 15 and M1A rifles.
+The lightweight and eye relief make this scope perfect for your DMR AR 15 and M1A rifles.
 This DMR scope lets in a lot of light, and it can almost provide visibility in total darkness, but not quite.
 The view through the scope is mostly clear, but it can get a little difficult in closer ranges.
-We love that this scope only require 1” scope rings, which keeps your rifle from looking too bulky and will stay precise.
+We love that this scope only requires a 1” scope ring, which keeps your rifle from looking too bulky and will stay precise.

 What we say – Leupold is one of our favorite brands for scope because they’ve been providing optics to the Marine corps for quite a while now.
-We give the Leupold VX-1 a thumbs up for its high performance as a M1a scope and one of the best optics for DMR AR15s.
-The light weight is perfect for anyone, and the $175 price tag seals the deal.
+We give the Leupold VX-1 a thumbs up for its high performance as an M1a scope and one of the best optics for DMR AR15s.
+The lightweight is perfect for anyone, and the $299 price tag seals the deal.